July 17, 2020

 More than ever, it is important for learners to develop rapid and transferrable understandings.
 This is where microlearning comes in with its precise selection of engaging needs-based content that is relevant and provided just-in-time.
 Cal Newport, academic and author of Deep Work, stresses that ‘to remain valuable in our economy you must master the art of quickly learning complicated things.’
 It turns out that efficient learning doesn’t necessarily equate to shallow learning, and such associations between depth and length are misguided.
 High-quality microlearning is much more likely to eventuate in deep learning than any doorstop textbook or encyclopedic lecture.
 The golden rule is — if engagement is low, long-term retention will be low.
 Content that is tedious and doesn’t hold consistent relevance is notoriously low ROI.

-By utilizing a microlearning methodology, learning is not only more convenient and more engaging but has the potential to provide a deeper level of learning beyond content-level understandings.
-High-quality microlearning facilitates deep learning by providing learners with ongoing opportunities to solidify understandings, practice skills, gain feedback, and reflect on their learning and performance.
+By utilizing a micro teaching method in the learning process, learning is not only more convenient and more engaging but has the potential to provide a deeper level of learning beyond content-level understandings.
+High-quality microlearning facilitates deep online-learning by providing learners with ongoing opportunities to solidify understandings, practice skills, gain feedback, and reflect on their prior knowledge and performance.
 Using technology to provide continuous support and instant feedback raises engagement levels and ensures that you don’t lose or disengage a proportion of learners along the way.